The Bachelor of Liberal Arts (ALB) degree requires 128 credits or 32 (4-credit) courses. You can transfer up to 64 credits.

 The concentrations are:

-- Humanities (including creative writing, English, philosophy, religion, visual arts)
+- Humanities (which includes creative writing, English, philosophy, religion, visual arts)

-- Science (including biology, computer science, environmental studies, mathematics)
+- Science (which includes biology, computer science, environmental studies, mathematics)

-- Social sciences (including anthropology, business administration and management, economics, government, history, international relations, psychology)
+- Social sciences (which includes anthropology, business administration and management, economics, government, history, international relations, psychology)

 Fields of Study